 Nearby Camping: Amphitheater, Ouray KOA, Ridgeway State Park

 Best time to go: Depending on your outdoor adventure, all the time, anytime!

 Hikes: Perimeter Trail, Lower Cascade Trail, Ice Lakes

 Cupped like a jewel surrounded by pristine snow-capped mountains, Lake Dillon, Colorado is one of the most scenic places you’ll visit.
 While the town remains small, the opportunities for summer activities are big: sailing, fishing, lakeside dining and a marina that services 25 miles of shoreline.
 Daily paddle board rentals, sail boats and party boats offer lots of choices for a perfect Colorado sunny day.
 Surrounded around the lake is a 18.5 mile paved bike trail that runs next to the lake and over the dam.
 It can run easy to more difficult making it a great day for the family or a challenging mountain bike ride.
 There’s also gorgeous hiking trails and picnic spots for Bald Eagle and Osprey viewing.
-Lake Dillon also shows off an impressive 4th of July firework show directly over the lake.
+Lake Dillon also shows off an impressive 4th of July fireworks directly over the lake.
+Check with the city to make sure they are scheduled.
+If the fire danger is high, the show can be cancelled.
 The forest is coming around nicely after the beetle kill took most of Lake Dillon’s Lodge Pole Pine Trees.
 The bonus is thousands of wildflowers have taken up the sunshine the trees were hogging.

 Nearby Towns: Keystone, Frisco, Silverthorne, Breckenridge